 Plug-in Hybrid: Higher Fuel Efficiency

 On the other hand, plug-in hybrids take to the next level with their larger battery capacity.
 These vehicles can be charged from an external source, allowing for longer electric-only driving ranges and reduced reliance on the gasoline engine.
-By maximizing the use of electricity, plug-in hybrids are able to achieve even higher fuel efficiency than traditional hybrids, making them a popular choice for eco-conscious drivers.
+By maximizing the use of electricity, plug-in hybrids are able to achieve even higher than traditional hybrids, making them a popular choice for eco-conscious drivers.

 - Plug-in hybrids come with a larger battery capacity, allowing for extended electric-only driving ranges and reduced fuel consumption.